brianrobt/aurvt/README.md

 Currently supports GitHub repositories only.
 The tool checks for:
 - `url` field containing `github.com`
-- Latest release via GitHub API
+- Latest release via GitHub API (with fallback to tags)

 ## License